 I shall but love thee better after death.

 As their conversation continued, Mr. Browning became fascinated with the resemblance of his wife Elizabeth and Eliza Julia.
 Through this chance meeting the two couples evidently became friends, for a few years later in 1861, Mr. Browning would write to the Strongs back in New England letting them know of the death of Elizabeth.
 He also wrote that he and his son would be moving from their beloved Florence back to London.

 This letter from Robert Browning was given to Charles Matthew Strong by his father Jasper.
-Charles would relate this “vignette” to his children, showing them the letter.
-The address on the letter always amused Charles –
+Charles would relate this “vignette” to his children many times over showing them the letter each time.
+The vague address on the letter always amused Charles —

 “Esq. & Mrs. J. Strong, Quechee, New England, America”